Kevin-Lad/credit-risk-classification/README.md

 * The dataset has information on a total of 77,536 loans.
 2,500 of those loans are high risk, and 75,036 are healthy loans.

-* Describe the stages of the machine learning process you went through as part of this analysis.
+* The steps in the machine learning process that I used here are the following: preprocess the data, train the model, validate the model and finally predict the outcome.

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* For this problem, I used a logistic regression model, which is a statistical method for predicting a binary outcome from the data.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Logistic Regression Model:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  *  Accuracy:

-* Machine Learning Model 2:
+  *  Precision:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  *  Recall :

 ## Summary